georgejieh/ai-blogger/README.md

 ## Overview

-**AI‑Blogger** is a personal-use AI writing pipeline originally developed to support *The Realist Ledger*, a policy-focused, nonpartisan blog.
+**AI-Blogger** is a personal-use AI writing pipeline originally developed to support *The Realist Ledger*, a policy-focused, nonpartisan blog.
 It automates long-form article creation through a multi-stage system of language models, generating well-structured, citation-backed, and fact-checked content.

 Although customized for one author’s editorial needs, the system is modular and expandable, enabling broader use cases with minimal modification.